Nayemhasan/Static_Website/README.md

-## This is a website for my fellow CST friends
+## This is a website for my fellow CQUST friends

     A single page satic site Made with JS, CSS and advance HTML tags